How to expand the appeal of information markets (reply to Whitaker & Mazlich, part 2)

 ALL SOCCER LEAGUES EXPLAINED | Easy to understand

-My previous post surveyed this powerful critique of prediction markets made by Nick Whitaker and J. Zachary Mazlish.
+My previous post surveyed this powerful critique of information markets made by Nick Whitaker and J. Zachary Mazlish.
 Among other things, Whitaker and Mazlish identify three types of investors — savers, gamblers, and sharps — and explain why existing information markets do not appeal to these investors.
 To recap, three problems with information markets stand out: (1) they are zero-sum (“every winner … necessitates an equal and opposite loser”), which scares away savers; (2) their time horizons are often way too long, for it can take months or even years for some prediction markets to resolve, which repels gamblers who like fast action, i.e. bets that resolve quickly; and (3) they lack liquidity and thus do not attract sharps.
 (Or to put this third problem another way, without a critical mass of savers and gamblers, it is not worthwhile for most sharps to trade.)

 So, what is to be done?

 Allow me to introduce you to my secret weapon, my colleague and friend Steve Kuhn.
 Building on my previous work on “retrodiction markets” (see here, for example), Kuhn has developed an elegant and ingenious solution to the problems identified by Whitaker and Mazlish, an idea he first shared with me on May 16 of this year: a “World Truth League” modelled after professional sports associations, such as the Bundesliga in Germany or the Serie A league in Italy or the Premier League in England.
 (See, for example, the European football league logos pictured above.)
 But instead of competing to score the most goals, teams in Kuhn’s truth league would compete over the accuracy of their predictions and retrodictions.
+By combining the excitement, competition, and camaraderie of sports with the unbeatable information-discovery benefits of markets, a World Truth League would overcome the limitations that hamper existing information markets.

 Beyond their exciting unpredictability and quick conclusions, sports matches are communal events of general interest.
 People are already fans of sports teams, even before the betting starts, and the predictable pace of seasons creates an ongoing community.